Lane Thomas Player Props: Nationals vs. Rangers

-On Friday, Lane Thomas (.404 on-base percentage in past 10 games, 53 points above season-long percentage) and the Washington Nationals play the Texas Rangers, whose starting pitcher will be Cody Bradford.
-First pitch is at 7:05 PM ET.
+Lane Thomas -- with a slugging percentage of .405 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals against the Texas Rangers, with Andrew Heaney on the mound, on July 8 at 4:05 PM ET.

-He collected three RBI (going 2-for-5 with ) in his most recent game against the Reds.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Lane Thomas Game Info & Props vs. the Rangers